 The Temple of Hera was built more than a century before the construction of the Temple of Zeus during the period when God was considered a woman.

 - Pronaos (Front porch)

 - Opisthodomos (Back porch)

 It had 6 columns each on the front and back and 16 column on each side.
-The columns were wooden to begin with, but were gradually replaced by stone columns.
+The columns were wooden initially but were gradually replaced by columns made from stones.

 The image shows the head of a woman excavated near the Temple of Hera.
 Experts believe that the head belongs to the statue of Hera erected inside the temple.

-The opisthodomos of the temple had a Chest of Kypselos, which was made of wood, ivory and god and decorated with mythological scenes.
+The opisthodomos of the temple had a Chest of Kypselos, which was made of wood, ivory, and gold and decorated with mythological scenes.